-Brain development through childhood
+Brain development in the womb and through childhood

-The brain is a very complex organ and, with advances in medical science and equipment such as brain scans (MRIs), we now know much more about how the brain develops.
+The brain is a very complex organ and with advances in medical science and equipment such as brain scans (MRIs) we now know much more about how the brain develops.
 In this leaflet we have put together some important information about the brain that we hope will help you think about the ways in which you can understand and respond to the baby, child or teenager in your family.